GalSim-developers/GalSim/docs/config_output.rst

 * ``file_name`` = *str_value* (default = '\<config file root name\>.fits')  You would typically want to specify this explicitly, but if you do not, then if the configuration file is called my_test.yaml, the output file would be my_test.fits.
 * ``dir`` = *str_value* (default = '.')
 In which directory should the output file be put.
 * ``nfiles`` = *int_value* (default = 1)  How many files to build.
 Note: if ``nfiles`` > 1, then ``file_name`` and/or ``dir`` should not be a simple string.
 Rather it should be some generated string that provides a different save location for each file.
 See the section below on setting *str_value*.
 * ``nproc`` = *int_value*  (default = 1)  Specify the number of processors to use when building files.
 If nproc <= 0, then this means to try to automatically figure out the number of cpus and use that.
-If you are doing many files, it is more efficient to split up the processes at this level rather than when drawing the postage stamps (which is what ``image.nproc`` means).
+If you are doing many files, it is often more efficient to split up the processes at this level rather than when drawing the postage stamps (which is what ``image.nproc`` means).
 * ``skip`` = *bool_value* (default = False) Specify files to skip.
 This would normally be an evaluated boolean rather than simply True or False of course.  e.g. To only do the fifth file, you could use ``skip : { type : Eval, str : 'ffile_num != 4' }``, which may be useful during debugging if you are trying to diagnose a problem in one particular file.
 * ``noclobber`` = *bool_value* (default = False) Specify whether to skip building files that already exist.
 This may be useful if you are running close to the memory limit on your machine with multiprocessing.  e.g. You could use ``nproc`` > 1 for a first run using multiprocessing, and then run again with ``nproc`` = 1 and ``noclobber`` = True to clean up any files that failed from insufficient memory during the multiprocessing run.
 * ``retry_io`` = *int_value* (default = 0) How many times to retry the write command if there is any kind of failure.
 Some systems have trouble with multiple concurrent writes to disk, so if you are doing a big parallel job, this can be helpful.
 If this is > 0, then after an IOError exception on the write command, the code will wait an increasing number of seconds (starting with 1 for the first failure), and then try again up to this many times.